 Inevitably, summer is coming.
-Those waterlogged fields in Berkshire are starting to dry up, and people in the southernmost parts of Scotland are starting to see the sun for the first time in nine months.
-There's plenty of room here to cite some recent articles about heatwaves, climate change and girls wearing shorts, but you're not basement dwelling Redditors or people who review metal records on YouTube, you've been outside in just a T-shirt already this year, you don't need to be babied.
+There's plenty of room here to cite some recent articles about heatwaves, climate change, and girls wearing shorts, but you're not basement dwelling Redditors or people who review metal records on YouTube, you've been outside in just a T-shirt already this year, you don't need to be babied.

 In fact, given that you're all such sophisticated young adults, we can afford to skim over park etiquette right now.
 If for some strange reason you haven't got this yet, here's the bare bones of how to conduct yourself in a park: